lranasingha/python-to-r/README.md

 2. Install python 3.6+

+3. use PIP3 to install all modules which are in the requirements.txt

 ### How to run?
 This application is built on flask.
 The following command will start the app: